acearchive/acearchive.lgbt/content/docs/contributing/web-archives.md

 called a [WARC](https://en.wikipedia.org/wiki/Web_ARChive) file to store archived web pages.
 To host a web archive on Ace Archive, you'll need to:

-1. Use specialized software to generate a WARC archive for a website.
+1. Use special software to generate a WARC archive for a website.
 2. Host that WARC file on Ace Archive.
-3. In the artifact, include a link to a different site that allows users to browse the site archived by the WARC file.
+3. In the artifact, include a link to [ReplayWeb.page](https://replayweb.page/) to allows users to browse the site archived by the WARC file.

 ## Generating a web archive

-There are many tools you can use to generate a web archive.
-Any tool that can output a `.warc` file will work!
-If the goal is to archive web pages that require user interaction (a situation that the Wayback Machine isn't well-suited for), a good tool for the job is [Conifer](https://conifer.rhizome.org/).
+To generate the WARC file, you can use a tool called [Conifer](https://conifer.rhizome.org/).

 With this tool, you "record" a browsing session, and any pages you visit in the tool will be included in the archive.
 This allows you to do things like bypass confirmation prompts or log into sites.

-To host the generated web archive on Ace Archive, include it in the artifact file as a file.
+To host the generated WARC file on Ace Archive, include it in the artifact submission as a file.

 {{< alert icon="❗" >}}
 Be very cautious about archiving content behind a login page and think carefully